 Each zone may be assigned a programmable Delay Between Stations, to allow for slow-closing valves or pressure recharging.

-Delays between stations shall be programmable in 1 second increments from 0 to 3600 seconds (60 minutes).
+Delays between stations shall be programmable in 1-second increments from 0 to 3,600 seconds (60 minutes).

-A P/MV delay shall also be programmable in 1 second increments from 0 to 60 seconds (1 minute).
+A P/MV delay shall also be programmable in 1-second increments from 0 to 60 seconds (1 minute).

 4.2 Software